sodadata/docs/soda/data-contracts-write.md

 #### Valid formats

-For a list of the available formats to use with the `valid_formats` column configuration key, see: [List of valid formats]({% link soda-cl/validity-metrics.md %}#list-of-valid-formats) and [Formats supported with Soda for MS SQL Server]({% link soda-cl/validity-metrics.md %}#formats-supported-with-soda-for-ms-sql-server).
+For a list of the available formats to use with the `valid_formats` column configuration key, see: [List of valid formats]({% link soda-cl/validity-metrics.md %}#list-of-valid-formats)<!-- and [Formats supported with Soda for MS SQL Server]({% link soda-cl/validity-metrics.md %}#formats-supported-with-soda-for-ms-sql-server)--> for SodaCL.

 <br />